psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "*I am Judas*."

-"And at that word," says Aulay Macneill, when he tells the tale, " at that word the pulse in my heart was like a bat in a shut room.
+"And at that word," says Aulay Macneill, when he tells the tale, "at that word the pulse in my heart was like a bat in a shut room.
 But after a bit I took up the talk,

 "'Indeed,' I said; 'and I was not for knowing that.
 May I be so bold as to ask whose son, and of what place? '